 About the Executive Director

-Mara G. Berry, MEd is the Director of Identification and Student Programs at Maryville University where she also serves as the site coordinator for the Maryville Young Scholars Program to identify and serve high ability children from groups traditionally underrepresented in gifted programs.
-Formerly, she was Director of Gifted and English language learners as well as principal for the GALACTIC gifted program in the Hazelwood School District.
+Mara G. Berry, MEd is an adjunct teacher in Education at Maryville University where she also serves as the site coordinator for the Maryville Young Scholars Program to identify and serve high ability children from groups traditionally underrepresented in gifted programs.
+Formerly, she was Director of Gifted and English Language Learners as well as principal for the GALACTIC gifted program in the Hazelwood School District.
 Mara has presented at state and national level gifted conferences.
-She holds her BS from the University of Missouri-Columbia, her MEd from the University of Missouri-St. Louis, and certification in Special Education Administration from Lindenwood University.
-Mara has coached FIRST® Lego® League & Jr. FIRST LEGO teams for the last four years, plus she is a member of the St. Louis Area Planning Committee for FLL and volunteers as a judge for FLL competitions.
-She also volunteers and teaches as a Master Gardener with the Missouri Botanical Gardens.
+She holds her BS from the University of Missouri-Columbia, her MEd from the University of Missouri-St. Louis, and certification in both Special Education and Elementary Administration.
+Mara has coached FIRST® Lego® League & Jr. FIRST LEGO teams for the last five years, plus she has volunteered as a judge for FLL competitions.
+She also volunteers and teaches as a Master Gardener with Missouri Botanical Gardens.

-Nikkole Briggs holds her BA in elementary education with a minor in Psychology from Maryville University where she is a graduate student in gifted education.
-Nikkole serves the program as assistant director, Young Scholars.
-She teaches gifted students at four schools in the St. Louis Public Schools and is a teacher in the Maryville Young Scholars Program Summer Academy.
+Nikkole Briggs holds her MA in Gifted Education, BA in Elementary Education with a minor in Psychology and her STEM Certificate from Maryville University.
+Nikkole has served since 2012 in the program as assistant director, Young Scholars.
+She teaches gifted in the LEAP Center for Lindbergh Schools and is a teacher in the Maryville Young Scholars Program Summer Academy.

 Kathie Eckelkamp, MAEd holds two master’s degrees in education.
 Her first degree was from Webster University with an emphasis on inclusion education and her most recent master’s is from Lindenwood University in gifted education.
-She has taught 17 years full time in elementary schools in the St. Louis area.
+She has taught over 20 years full time in elementary schools in the St. Louis area.
 She currently teaches in the Hazelwood School District’s GALACTIC Gifted Program.
-She enjoys teaching a variety of STEM classes and has mentored for the FIRST Lego League for the past two years.
+She enjoys teaching a variety of STEM classes and has mentored for the FIRST Lego League in the past.

 Kelly Eggers, MA holds her BA in Art Education, Bachelor of Fine Arts, and MA in Education from Maryville University.
 During her studies, she completed internships in Kirkwood, Affton, and Parkway.
 This will be her 3rd year helping to integrate art and creativity into the Summer Science and Robotics Program.
 Currently, she serves as a high school art teacher in the Normandy Collaborative School District.
 Kelly is a painter and focuses on imagination in her own work.